1-rafael-1/air-quality-monitor/README.md

 Here is what I found not being what I expected:

 + ENS160 ADD pin seems to be floating, sensor will not work if not connected to GND
 + Vendor says 1min warmup time, datasheet says 3min warmup time for ENS160.
-The implementation uses 3min for reliability
-+ ENS160 datasheet specifies `InitialStartupPhase` during the first >24 hours of operation - the implementation properly respects this calibration period before enabling power management
++ ENS160 datasheet specifies `InitialStartupPhase` during the first 1 hour of operation and after 24h the sensor should save that it will never need this again.
+I find this not to be the case, that way all ideas of elaborate power management and sleep/wake cycles are out of the window.
+The sensor needs to be continuously powered to provide reliable readings.
 + AHT21 humidity is always reasonably close to external sensor readings, but temperature is always 2 to 3 degrees Celsius above external sensor readings.
 I just introduced a correction factor in code.
+I suppose this is due to the sensor being on the same board as the ENS160, which generates heat during operation.

 Bottom line: You buy cheap, you get cheap.